SiruiruiRen/tubingen-feedback-tool/README.md

-# Tübingen Teacher Feedback Tool
+# Teacher Professional Vision Feedback

-A web-based tool for generating high-quality feedback on student teacher reflections.
+A web-based tool for generating high-quality feedback on student teacher reflections with support for multiple languages and feedback styles.

 ## Live Demo